User Tools

 Since the time of Plato, various (sometimes incompatible) theories have been put forward.

-Over half a century later, however, no neuro-scientific evidence of any kind has been found to support Chomsky's idea.
+Over half a century later, however, no neuro-scientific evidence of any kind has been found to support Chomsky's idea, and several high-profile linguistic researchers have substantially dismissed it ( example ref.).

 Also see : Language evolutionplugin-autotooltip__plain plugin-autotooltip_bigLanguage evolution